liquidx/quickelement/README.md

 # QuickElement

-Simple way to create basic HTML elements with no other dependencies.
+Simple way to create basic HTML elements with no dependencies.

 ## Install